Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Just a beast of burden.

-a whole bunch of tag alongs a whole bunch of people who swoop at the end and scoop up all the praise and rewards and you're just going to get shafted and i noticed this when i was auditioning actors.
+And you know that there's going to be a whole bunch of free riders, a whole bunch of tag-alongs, a whole bunch of people who swoop at the end and scoop up all the praise and rewards.

-Of course, I noticed this when I was interviewing and hiring people that there are some people who are just it's magic.
+Of course, I noticed this when I was interviewing and hiring people, that there are some people who are just, it's magic.

-How quickly they can do things.
+It's absolute magic how quickly they can do things.

 Same thing is true in the podcasting world, right?